-But with these opportunities comes tremendous responsibility, particularly in picking the safest solutions and taking extra precautions.
+But with these opportunities comes tremendous responsibility, particularly in picking safe solutions and taking extra precautions.
 Whenever you interact or engage within the blockchain and DeFi ecosystems, your tokens are at risk of being hacked or stolen.
-Plenty of malicious actors are out there looking to steal your hard-earned assets, whether they be hackers or even projects themselves.
+Plenty of malicious actors is out there looking to steal your hard-earned assets, whether they be hackers or even projects themselves.

 When it comes to mitigating risk in DeFi, we’ve come up with two different paths you can take: the “Do It Yourself” method or using Coinchange account.
 Let’s take a closer look at the pros and cons of both so you can decide for yourself which is best for you.

 One of the beauties of cryptocurrency is the autonomy it provides to users - we’re now able to control how we store our funds, essentially becoming our own bank.
 But DeFi can often be a complex and challenging space to learn and navigate, especially if you’re new.

 Remember, while DeFi lets you control your finances, it also places the full burden on you.
 When interacting with dApps (Decentralized Applications), if something goes wrong, there’s virtually no protection for your assets and no customer support to call.

 Here are some of the risks and associated solutions when interacting with DeFi on your own:

 Users who use DeFi often seek to receive the highest rates available.
 But each protocol always has fluctuating APYs for their respective assets, depending on market conditions and supply/demand.
 This means that in order to get the best rates, you’ll need to actively manage your yield-farming position by rebalancing your portfolio across different protocols while constantly monitoring the health of your positions to avoid losing it all.